vinaygopinath/androidtutorial/app/views/concept_lessons/_android_setup.html.md

 Once the file is downloaded, double click on it to start the installation.
 Let the default options be selected, and follow the wizard to complete the installation process.

 > Watchout: A lot of times Oracle JDK installation wizard is bundled with ASK toolbar.
-Make sure you notice the wizard and uncheck the installation of ASK toolbar to save yourself from Boltwares.
+Make sure you notice the wizard and uncheck the installation of ASK toolbar to save yourself from bloatware.

 ### ZIP utility

 The ADT package which you downloaded from developer.android.com is compressed, you need to extract the package in order to access the setup files.
 Linux or MAC users can skip this section.
 For windows users, if you have used zip utilities such as WinZIP, WINRAR etc. , you can skip this section too.

-If you do not have an unzip software and are using windows, follow these steps :
+If you do not have an unzip software and are using Windows, follow these steps :

 * Go to [7 zip download link](http://www.7-zip.org/download.html) and download .msi file for your windows machine.
 * Double click on the msi file and install the 7zip software.